-As Forrester Research points out in its February 2016 study, consumers are tired of the vectors of traditional customer relations.
-For the customer to feel that they are being valued, it is for the company to take the first step.
-For a digital market where the competitor is only one click away, each company must invest in attracting and retaining the visitor who comes into contact with it.
-The company must be able to answer each of their questions, reassure them and, above all, make them feel unique.
-Conversational modules with genius allow the dealers to conduct a fully personalized discussion adapted to each profile.
+As Forrester Research reveals in its February 2016 study, consumers are tired of the vectors of traditional customer relations.
+For a customer to feel that they are valued, the company must make the first step.
+For a digital market, where the competitor is only one click away, each company must invest in attracting and retaining the visitor who comes into contact with it.
+Companies must be able to answer every visitor question, be reassuring, and, above all, make each visitor feel unique.
+Conversational modules with geniuses allow dealerships to conduct a fully personalized discussion that’s adapted to each profile.
 They are a discreet and non-intrusive marketing and customer relationship solution.
 Two major advantages can be identified for these tools.
-First, the personalization of the discussion, as the client gets unique answers to his questions.
-Secondly, your visitors are also a real source of information for companies.
-By collecting consumer issues daily, you will be more efficient in effectively meeting the needs of your customers.
+The first is personalization of the discussion, as the customer receives unique answers to their questions.
+Furthermore, visitors are an authentic and great source of information for companies.
+By collecting customer issues daily, companies will more effectively meet their needs.

-Online chat managed by chatbots on the dealer’s website
+Online Chat Managed by Chatbots on Dealership Website

-The Chatbots could be used in the automotive industry for 3 major purposes (Kayla Matthews - February 2019):
+Chatbots could be used in the automotive industry for three major purposes (Matthews, 2019):

-1. Answering the demands of customers looking for their vehicles in an original way, thanks to artificial intelligence.
+1. To respond to the demands of customers searching for vehicles in an original way.

-2. Buy the vehicle online.
-Valassis Digital, an agency in Michigan, develops a system to match the perfect vehicle according to customer demand and directly offers an appointment
+2. To provide customers the option of purchasing the vehicle online.
+Valassis Digital, an agency in Michigan, develops a system to match the perfect vehicle according to customer demand and directly offers an appointment.

-3. Develop the post-purchase relationship.
-When the customer needs to have his vehicle repaired or maintained, he often gives a call to the dealer.
-Current dealers are overwhelmed by incoming calls and can no longer answer them.
-Most of them don't even respond to after-sales requests anymore!
-Unbelievable "We think the bot can provide a full-concierge service by automating scheduling, diagnosing and deciphering what's wrong and connecting the consumer with the right dealer.
-(Kurtzig - January 2018 on vator.tv)
+3. To develop the post-purchase relationship.
+When a customer needs to have their vehicle repaired or maintained, they often call the dealership.
+Current dealers are overwhelmed with and unable to answer incoming calls.
+Most fail to even respond to after-sales requests!
+"We think the bot can provide a full-concierge service by automating scheduling, diagnosing and deciphering what's wrong and connecting the consumer with the right dealer.”
+(Kurtzig, 2018).

-Other forms of conversational modules
+Other Forms of Conversational Modules

-In the automotive industry, when we speak of conversational marketing, we often speak of bot or genius that animate websites in order to generate leads and obtain verbatims.

-But conversational marketing can take many forms in the automotive industry.
-Jérémy AURIBOT, digital marketing director for an automotive group (that we will have for one of our qualitative interviews in this thesis) explains in an article published in May 2019 his way of using messaging to generate after-sales appointments in his dealership.

-For him, it is possible to link his digital community management strategy with messaging to get qualified appointments in order to fill his colleagues' schedules at the workshop.
+In the automotive industry, most references to conversational marketing encompass the bots or geniuses that animate websites in order to generate leads and obtain feedback.
+However, conversational marketing can take many forms in the automotive industry.
+Jérémy Auribot, Digital Marketing Director for an automotive group that has been studied via a qualitative interview in this thesis, explains in an article published in May 2019 his way of using messaging to generate after-sales appointments in his dealership.
+It is possible for him to link a specific digital community management strategy with messaging to receive qualified appointments.

-Jeremy explains that he assumed that customers were just as addicted to social networks as he was...
-He therefore published a Facebook post with a call to action offering a first contact to schedule an appointment via messenger.
-Then a robot determines the customer's need with a funnel technique and is then redirected to a human who offers him an online appointment.
+Jeremy goes on to explain that it began with his theory that customers shared his propensity for social networks.
+He in turn published a Facebook post with a call to action offering customers the option of scheduling an appointment via Messenger.
+A robot was put in place to determine the customer's need via a funnel technique and redirected each one to a human who subsequently offered an online appointment.